microcosm-cc/bluemonday/README.md

 The policy containing the whitelist is applied using a fast SAX-like tokenizer implemented in the [Go net/html library](https://code.google.com/p/go/source/browse/?repo=net#hg%2Fhtml) by the core Go team.

-We expect to be supplied by well-formatted HTML (closing elements for every applicable open element, nested correctly), and so we do not focus on repairing badly nested or incomplete HTML.
-We focus on simply ensuring that whatever elements do exist are described in the policy whitelist along with the attributes, and that links are safe.
-This means that [GIGO](http://en.wikipedia.org/wiki/Garbage_in,_garbage_out) does apply and if you feed it bad HTML bluemonday is not tasked with figuring out how to make it good again.
+We expect to be supplied with well-formatted HTML (closing elements for every applicable open element, nested correctly) and so we do not focus on repairing badly nested or incomplete HTML.
+We focus on simply ensuring that whatever elements do exist are described in the policy whitelist and that attributes and links are safe for use on your web page.
+[GIGO](http://en.wikipedia.org/wiki/Garbage_in,_garbage_out) does apply and if you feed it bad HTML bluemonday is not tasked with figuring out how to make it good again.

+### Supported Go Versions

+bluemonday is regularly tested against Go 1.1, 1.2, 1.3 and tip.

+We do not support Go 1.0 as we depend on `code.google.com/p/go.net/html` which includes a reference to `io.ErrNoProgress` which did not exist in Go 1.0.

 ## Is it production ready?